-What does No Quarter mean?
+What do you think No Quarter means?

 Led Zeppelin: No Quarter Meaning